Greek yogurt (full-fat)

 • Probiotic content

-• Fermentation reduces lactose
+• fermentation reduces lactose

 • High protein

-• Probiotics beneficial
+• Probiotics support digestion